This page is sponsored by:

 biography

-Born Bela Ferenc Dezso Blasko on October 20, 1882, in Lugos, Hungary (now Romania), Bela Lugosi ran away from home at the tender age of 12.
-He supported himself through a succession of menial jobs.
+Bela Lugosi Born Bela Ferenc Dezso Blasko on October 20, 1882, in Lugos, Hungary (now Romania), Bela Lugosi ran away from home at the tender age of 12, supporting himself through a succession of menial jobs.
 Early on he developed a taste for the theatre, and his ambition and natural talent made him a popular actor in his native country.
 Lugosi was into his 30s when he volunteered to serve his country during World War I. After his tenure in the service, he returned to acting and appeared in several Hungarian silent films, often billed as "Arisztid Olt."
 By 1920 he fled Hungary and landed in Germany, where he acted several films.
 His residence in Germany was brief, and in late 1921 or early 1922 Lugosi had arrived in the U.S. to stay.
-His poor command of the English language notwithstanding, talent and skill got him cast in the Broadway production of The Red Poppy just a year or so after he came to America.
+His poor command of the English language notwithstanding, talent and skill got him cast in the Broadway production of The Red Poppy just a year or so after arriving in the US.

-His big breakthrough role came several years later, in 1927, when he was cast in the title role of the Broadway production Dracula.
+Bela Lugosi Lugosi's first U.S. film role came in the drama The Silent Command (1923; with Edmund Lowe).
+While he acted in several other films in the 1920s, his big breakthrough role came in 1927, when he was cast in the title role of the Broadway production Dracula.
 The play was a sensation, and Hollywood producers began to take notice.
-Relocating to Hollywood, Lugosi made several films in the the fading days of the silents, and in 1930 director Tod Browning asked him to reprise his role as the vampire in Universal's Dracula.
+Relocating to Hollywood in 1928, Lugosi made several films in the the fading days of silent films, and in 1930 director Tod Browning asked him to reprise his role as the title character in Universal's Dracula.

 the films of bela lugosi